iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + bundle has the correct length;
 + transactions share the same bundle hash;
-+ transactions absolute value doesn't exceed total IOTA supply;
++ transactions' absolute value doesn't exceed total IOTA supply;
 + bundle absolute sum never exceeds total IOTA supply;
 + order of transactions in the bundle is the same as announced by `current_index` and `last_index`;
 + input/output transactions have an address ending in `0` i.e. has been generated with Kerl;